Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 Boys kicking through Autumn leaves on Walk at Soudley Pond, Forest of Dean, UK

+Soudley Ponds comprises of 4 interlinked ponds, with flat, accessible pathways around the edge.
 Either side of the ponds are wooded areas, with tall Douglas Firs.
-Little bridges crossing the ponds and tiny streams add to the charm of this stunning landscape.
+Wooden bridges and tiny streams add to the charm of this stunning landscape.

-There’s plenty of ducks and waterfowl, but you need a beady eye if you want to spot a kingfisher.
+You’ll spot plenty of ducks and waterfowl at Soudley Ponds, but you need a beady eye if you want to spot a kingfisher.
 If you’re lucky, you may also spot deer or wild boar.

 Soudley Ponds is directly opposite the Dean Heritage Centre, so it’s a good idea to combine a visit to both.
 We parked at the Dean Heritage Centre and walked from there, but other free car parks are also available.